Arju2003/BuildingBuddy/README.md

 <li><b>2F</b> for second floor</li>
 <li>...</li>
 </ul>
-<p>For example, if you want to visit the second floor at Middlesex College, just enter <i>MC2F</i> and click <b>Go</b>.</p>
+<p>For example, if you want to visit the second floor at Middlesex College, just enter <b>MC2F</b> and click <b>Go</b> (or hit <code>Enter</code>).</p>
-<p>The search bar remembers your last successful search phrase, so you can simply click <b>Go</b> to stay on this floor.</p>
+<p>The search bar remembers your last successful search phrase, so you can simply click <b>Go</b> to stay on that floor.</p>
 <hr>

 ### How can I create a location?
-<p>As a user, you can only create a POI when you're in Exploration mode (where you see a layer filter on the left).
+<p>As a user, you can only create a POI when you're in Exploration Mode (where you see a layer filter on the left).
 Click on any empty spot on the map.
 Edit the name and description for this location.
 Click <b>Save Changes</b> when you're done.</p>
-<p>If you are viewing Bookmarks, My Locations, or search results, you cannot add a new POI.
+<p>If you are managing Bookmarks, My Locations, or viewing search results, you cannot add a new POI.
 Those interfaces are designed to manage existing POIs.</p>
 <p>You can add a POI by clicking <b>Start</b> in the menu and <b>Explore</b> the building where you hope to add a POI.</p>
 <hr>